arstev/tower-of-hanoi/README.md

 1. Menu -> NEW
 2. Select Language -> C#
 3. Copy and Paste this code below
-4. Go back to https://dotnetfiddle.net and Select Menu -> Run
+4. In https://dotnetfiddle.net and Select Menu -> Run

 using System;
 public class Program